devsquad-cockpit/php/README.md

 ## Set logged user

-Using the abiaxo function when reporting an error, the cockpit will send the data of the logged in user according to what was returned by Closure.
+Using the function below when reporting an error, the cockpit will send the data of the logged in user according to what was returned by Closure.

 ```php
 Cockpit::setUser(function() {